Get the app in the App Store and on Google Play!

 General Description

+A chemical warfare choking agent.
+Extremely toxic.
 A colorless gas or very low-boiling, volatile liquid with an odor of new-mown hay or green corn.
-Extremely toxic.
 Warning properties of the gas inhaled are slight, death may occur within 36 hours (Lewis, 3rd ed., 1993, p.
 1027).
 Prolonged exposure of the containers to intense heat may result in their violent rupturing and rocketing.

 Rate of onset: Immediate & Delayed (Lungs)